 Laser Therapy Reduces Pain and Speeds Healing

 Dogwood Veterinary Hospital & Laser Center is excited to offer our clients Companion Laser Therapy.
-Laser therapy provides a non-invasive, pain-free,surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
+Animal laser therapy provides a non-invasive, pain-free,surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
 Relief and/or improvement is often noticed within hours depending on the condition and your pet’s response.
 Whether your pet is rehabilitating from trauma or injury, healing from wounds, or simply aging, your companion can benefit from this innovative approach to treating pain.

 Applications for laser therapy include: